I have a really beautiful update to share today: we installed our George Nelson triple bubble light!

 Moving at a glacial pace, we unwrapped our vintage teak dining table and brown leather chairs brought from the townhouse.
-Truthfully, I’ve been over the look of the chairs for a long time but I can’t find anything as comfortable so I’m thinking of having them recovered in something bright, but I’m secretly hoping I’ll find more Eames chairs for a steal!
+Truthfully, I’ve been over the look of the chairs for a long time but I can’t find anything as comfortable so I’m thinking of having them recovered in something bright.
+Although I’m secretly hoping I’ll find more Eames chairs for a steal!
 I have a good feeling about the upcoming yard sale season . . .

 |The townhouse dining room, to refresh your memory|

+To make this splurge possible, I spent only $25 per piece on the other nine light fixtures we replaced, so the total lighting cost for the lakehouse feels balanced in my mind.
 As a reminder, here’s the old dining room light, swagged to perfection by the former owners.